hapax/hapax.github.io/assets/simple-physics.md

 I hope I've persuaded you that we can hack physics with napkin computers.
-Every single thing we explored --- from pendulum periods to the ideal gas law, fish to fishing vessels, from rainy runs to dancing dust specks --- required, at most, a little pre-calculus math and solid command of a napkin hack.
+Every single thing we explored --- from pendulum periods to the ideal gas law, fish to fishing vessels, rainy runs to dancing dust specks --- required, at most, a little pre-calculus math and solid command of a napkin hack.
 There is obviously great power in simple techniques.